s-m-quadri/draw-key/README.md

 ## Getting Involved

-If you're interested in contributing, testing, or providing feedback, please feel free to get involved!
+If you're interested in contributing, testing, or providing feedback, please feel free to <a href="mailto:dev.smq@gmail.com">get involved</a>!
 We appreciate your support as we work towards making DrawKey a secure and user-friendly authentication solution.

 Thank you for your understanding, and stay tuned for updates!